 You can imagine my disappointment right?
-For me time sat doing nothing is valuable knitting time wasted!
+For me, time sitting doing nothing is valuable knitting time wasted!

 I'm flying out Manchester Airport, I have checked their website and knitting needles aren't listed specifically in their prohibited items list.
-Every airport is different though as there is no central governing body whom are responsible for airport security unlike in the US where the TSA oversees security.
-For our knitting friends in the US it would appear they are permitted to travel with knitting needles in both carry-on baggage and checked-in baggage.
-TSA have a great search function on their website where you type in your chosen item, saying knitting needles and it will clearly indicate whether they can be carried in your hand luggage or checked in luggage.
+Every airport is different though as there is no central governing body who are responsible for airport security unlike in the US where the TSA oversees security.
+For our knitting friends in the US, it would appear they are permitted to travel with knitting needles in both carry-on baggage and checked-in baggage.
+TSA has a great search function on their website where you type in your chosen item, saying knitting needles and it will clearly indicate whether they can be carried in your hand luggage or checked-in luggage.

 Some airports do have very informative websites like Heathrow who do clearly say that knitting needles are permitted in your hand luggage.
 I've also tweeted a couple of the other popular airport's that will be inundated this summer with travellers.
 Both Gatwick and Liverpool airports have no problem with you taking your knitting onboard but did advise that you still need to check with your airline first.

-My advise would be to check before you fly with the airline, if you are going to chance it though use interchangeable needles, wooden ones as I mentioned before and pop you needle tips in your pencil case, put spares in your checked in luggage just in case the tips are confiscated.
+My advice would be to check before you fly with the airline if you are going to chance it though use interchangeable needles, wooden ones as I mentioned before and pop you needle tips in your pencil case, put spares in your checked-in luggage just in case the tips are confiscated.
 Make sure you're started your knitting project makes it easier to see what your intention is.
 I have to say being able to knit made flying so much more enjoyable!